StatCan/NBL-CNB/docs/source/polygon_cutting.rst

         cut_joined = list(set(cut_joined[~cut_joined['bp_index'].isna()]['cut_index'].tolist()))
         cut_geom = cut_geom[cut_geom['cut_index'].isin(cut_joined)]

    The second filter is only run if the optional point_data input is used and removes all cut geometry that does not intersect a point.
+The intended input here is a layer containing civic addresses.
+Ensure that only data where the location of the point in placed by an authoritiative source (municipality, province) as inaccurate point locations could cause necessary data to be filtered out at this stage.

    .. code-block:: python